pat246/spring-data-entry/README.md

 This file stores display name for domain object \
 rest.description.(domain name) = (display name) \
 e.g. `rest.description.person=A collection of people`

+## Note on domain model
+1. App uses spring data rest's power to display available domain model and it's meta data
+2. Field with  onetoone and manytoone relationship are supported.
+Other relationships i.e. onetomany and manytomany need to be manually ignored either by removing from domain model or by using JsonIgnore annotation e.g.

+`

+	@JsonIgnore
+    public List<State> getStates() {
+        return states;
+    }

+    @JsonIgnore
+    public void setStates(List<State> states) {
+        this.states = states;
+    }
+`